aammff456/JToHRevampedKit/README.md

-# Welcome to the JTOHKitRewritten!
+# Welcome to the JToHKitRewritten!

-The JToHRevampedKit is a completely overhauled version of the JToH Kit.
+The JToHKitRewritten is a completely overhauled version of the JToH Kit.
 It takes advantage of optimizations to make things run much much faster while also allowing for more creative freedom.

 * Works out of the box